hashgraph/did-method/did-method-specification.md

 ## Security Considerations

-Security of Hedera DID Documents inherits the security properties of Hedera Hashgraph network itself and specific implementation of appnets that persist the DID Documents.
+Security of Hedera DID Documents inherits the security properties of Hedera Hashgraph network itself and specific implementation of business application networks that persist the DID Documents.

 Hedera Hashgraph uses the hashgraph algorithm for the consensus timestamping and ordering of transactions.
 Hashgraph is Asynchronous Byzantine Fault Tolerant (ABFT) and fair, in that no particular node has the sole authority to decide the order of transactions, even if only for a short period of time.